COVID-19 and Personal Protective Equipment

 - We recognize the risk that airway management has when a patient coughs during intubation or extubation, leading to contaminated mist and droplet formation.
 All authorities recommend that you do not touch your hands to your face.
 A face shield will protect your eyes and also the N95 mask from surface contamination.
 Some anesthesiologists are using a surgical mask over the N95 mask.
 We encourage you to have conversations with infectious disease consultants, infection control staff and supply chain managers who can inform your judgment concerning the best of alternative choices to protect all your patients and staff.

-- The CDC and NIOSH have released guidance on optimizing the supply of PPE and additional information on reusing PPE.
-Anesthesiologists should also contact the manufacturer of devices and PPE to ensure that cleaning and reusing such devices and materials are safe and maintain their effectiveness.
+- Anesthesiologists should contact the manufacturer of devices and PPE to ensure that cleaning and reusing such devices and materials are safe and maintain their effectiveness.

 - We recommend members conduct literature reviews, review resources on the CDC and NIOSH websites, contact the manufacturers and assess the risks and benefits associated with such actions.